alinumbercrunch/rails-ecommerce/README.md

 # **rails-Ecommerce**

 Welcome to the eCommerce Shop repository!
-This project is an online store application built with Ruby on Rails, designed to provide a seamless shopping experience.
+This project is an online store application built with Ruby on Rails.

 ## **Idea**